 The country of Panama as a whole enjoys a muted destination profile compared to its neighbor Costa Rica, and not many people take the time to explore it.
-We were not an exception on our only foray to Central America so far, but we did arrange for a stopover in Panama City on the way to Costa Rica to explore its main attractions a bit.
+This does not mean that there is nothing to explore, especially when it comes to the capital city.

-The historic town center, Casco Viejo ♥♥, which is part of the UNESCO WH inscription, is in places very picturesque, a mishmash of old colonial styles, and quite literally a town of thousand balconies.
+The historic town center, Casco Viejo ♥♥, which is part of a UNESCO WH inscription, is in places very picturesque, a mishmash of old colonial styles, and quite literally a town of thousand balconies.
 There are some ruins and building carcasses right in the middle of renovated blocks, which creates an interesting juxtaposition.
-There are several outstanding churches: La Merced ♥♥ with its thin wooden columns and varied chapel altarpieces, San Jose ♥♥ with the Golden Altar (and if you come around Christmastime, with an altogether incredible Nativity display), the Metropolitan Cathedral ♥♥ with its outstanding facade of weathered stone flanked by gleaming-white towers and the colorful marble altar, and also San Francisco ♥ with its relatively modern-looking altar and chapels.
+Several outstanding churches are definitely worth stopping by: La Merced ♥♥ with its thin wooden columns and varied chapel altarpieces; San Jose ♥♥ with the Golden Altar (and if you come around Christmastime, with an altogether incredible Nativity display); the Metropolitan Cathedral ♥♥ with its outstanding facade of weathered stone flanked by gleaming-white towers and the colorful marble altar; as well as San Francisco ♥ with its relatively modern-looking altar and chapels.

 Nighttime Casco Viejo can be enchanting in places, but also somewhat deserted in others.
 Festive lighting was frequent during Christmastime, but I have no evidence of whether it remains on at other times.